Wd~50

 wd~50 was a molecular gastronomy New American/international restaurant in Manhattan, New York City.
-It was opened in 2003 by chef Wylie Dufresne. wd~50 closed November 30, 2014.
+It was opened on April 9, 2003 by chef Wylie Dufresne. wd~50 closed November 30, 2014.
+The restaurant was located at 50 Clinton Street (between Rivington Street and Stanton Street), on the Lower East Side.
+The name was a play on its street address, chef's initials, and WD-40.

 Awards and ratings

 It was listed among the S. Pellegrino World's 50 Best Restaurants for 2010.
 In 2006 the restaurant received a Michelin star in the New York City guide, which it retained until it closed.

 In 2013, Zagat gave it a food rating of 25 out of 30.

 Closure

-On June 10, 2014, The New York Times reported that wd~50 would be closing due to a real estate developer planning on constructing a new building at the site; The restaurant closed on November 30, 2014.
-The restaurant was located at 50 Clinton Street (between Rivington Street and Stanton Street), on the Lower East Side.
+On June 10, 2014, The New York Times reported that wd~50 would be closing due to a real estate developer planning on constructing a new building at the site.
+The restaurant closed on November 30, 2014.